NVlabs/EAGLE/README.md

 - [LLaVA](https://github.com/haotian-liu/LLaVA): the codebase we built upon.
 Thanks for the great pioneer open-source project!
 - [LLaVA-HR](https://github.com/luogen1996/LLaVA-HR): we borrow some code on flexible input CLIP encoder from LLaVA-HR!
-- [Cambrian Project](https://cambrian-mllm.github.io): thanks Cambrian project contributors for their efforts in organizing open-source data for us!
+- [Cambrian-1](https://cambrian-mllm.github.io): thanks Cambrian project contributors for their efforts in organizing open-source data for us!